darrylmorley/firstdiscordbot/README.md

 !hi: Says Hi!
 !dadjoke: returns a dad joke from the dadjoke api
-!hn: returns a random hacker news aritcle from the top hacker news articles api
+!hn: returns a random hacker news article from the api